-• Otherwise exercises ultimate control over the management of the partnership (in the case of a Limited Partnership (LP) this will be the General Partner); or

-• In the case of a Scottish partnership, exercises significant influence.
+- Otherwise exercises ultimate control over the management of the partnership (in the case of a Limited Partnership (LP) this will be the General Partner); or - In the case of a Scottish partnership, exercises significant influence.
 (See Part 1 of Schedule 1 to the Scottish Partnerships (Register of People with Significant Control) Regulations 2017.)

-Clien Trust
+Client

+Trusts

-Owns or controls directly or indirectly)
+Owns or controls d irectly or indirectly)

 Regulation Voting rights Shares Capital Profits Case Study

 6(1) N/A N/A N/A N/A 8

-Other benefici al owners
+Other heneficial owners

 All the following:

-• The settlor(s);

-• The trustee(s);

-The beneficiari es, including any one who is a member c of a class who has had d a benefit from the e trust

-allocated to th em (or where so me/all have not yet bee n determined, the cl ass of persons in wl nose main

-interest the tru ist is set up or op perates); and

-• Any individual who has control over the trust (for example, protectors).
+- The settlor(s); - The trustee(s); - The beneficiaries, including anyone who is a member of a class who has had a benefit from the trust allocated to them (or where some/all have not yet been determined, the class of persons in whose main interest the trust is set up or operates); and - Any individual who has control over the trust (for example, protectors).

 Client

 Estates of deceased individuals

-Owns or controls (directly or indirectly)
+Owns or controls (d irectly or indirectly)

-Regulation Voting rights Nares Canital Profits
+Regulation Voting rights Shares Capital Profits Case Study

 6(6) N/A N/A N/A N/A 9

 Other beneficial owners

 In England, Wales and Northern Ireland: the executor, original or by representation, or administrator for the time being of the deceased.

-In Scotland: the exe ecutor of the e state (or for the purposes of the Executors (Sc otland) Act 1900)
+In Scotland: the executor of the estate (or for the purposes of the Executors (Scotland) Act 1900)

-Client t
+Client

 Other legal entities

-Owns or controls (directly or indirectly)
+Owns or controls (d lirectly or indirectly)

 Regulation Voting rights Shares Capital Profits Case Study

 6(7) & 6(8) N/A N/A N/A N/A 10

-Other benefici al owners
+Other beneficial owners

 The following:

-• re identified, the n the property of the e class of persons in who

-• ntrol over the entity or from or exercises contr -

-body corporate which benefits from or exercises control over the property of the entity or arrangement, the individual is to be regarded as benefiting from or exercising control over the property of the entity or arrangement.
+- Any individual who benefits from the property of the entity or arrangement.
+Where no individual beneficiaries are identified, the class of persons in whose main interest the entity or arrangement was set up or operates. - Any individual who exercises control over the entity or arrangement.
+Where an individual is the BO of a body corporate which benefits from or exercises control over the property of the entity or arrangement, the individual is to be regarded as benefiting from or exercising control over the property of the entity or arrangement.

 Client

 All other cases

-Owns or controls (directly or indirectly)
+Owns or controls (d irectly or indirectly)

-Regulation Voting rights Shares Canital Profits
+Regulation Voting rights Shares Capital Profits Case Study

 6(9) N/A N/A N/A N/A 11

-Other beneficial owners
+Other handicial owners

 The individual who:

-he entity or arrangement n is being conducted. or
+- Ultimately owns or controls the entity or arrangement or - On whose behalf a transaction is being conducted.

-Clier it
+Client

-Where all possible m eans of identif fying the beneficial o 5.5) and either t wner of a body corpo he business: orate have been e xhausted (see
+Where all possible means of identifying the beneficial owner of a body corporate have been exhausted (see 5.5) and either the business:

-Has not succeeded d in identifying the Bos; or

-It is not satisfied t hat the individu uals identified as BOs are in fact BOs.
+- Has not succeeded in identifying the Bos; or - It is not satisfied that the individuals identified as BOs are in fact BOs.

 Owns or controls (directly or indirectly)

-Regulati on Voting rights Shares Capital Profits Case Study
+Regulation Voting rights Shares Capital Profits Case Study

-28(6), 28(28(8) - N/A N/A N/A N/A 12
+28(6), 28(7) & 28(8) N/A N/A N/A N/A 12

-Other benefic ial owners
+Other beneficial owners

-The busines s must kee p written recor rds of all the actions i t has taken to identify y the BOs
+The business must keep written records of all the actions it has taken to identify the BOs

-The busines s should co onsider whethe er it is appropriate to:
+The business should consider whether it is appropriate to:

-a.
-Decline or cease t o act (see 5.4.8 3);
+- a.
+Decline or cease to act (see 5.4.8);

-b.
-File a S AR (see Cha apter Six); or
+- b.
+File a SAR (see Chapter Six); or

-c.
+- c.
 Both.

-If the busine ess is satisf ied that it can o continue to act, the b usiness must:
+If the business is satisfied that it can continue to act, the business must:

-teps to verify t keep written re ior person in the bod y corporate respo nsible for

-- - - e identity of the senic or person; and

-ness has encountered - - nerson